irJERAD/steph/content/post/firstrule.md

 reminiscent of "First rule is, we lie"
 sounds like fight club "first rule about fight club is, we don't talk about fight club"

 We don't hurt people who don't play / deserve it

 Lessons learned in time:
 Park the car in the drive way when playing to protect the house

-With this home as my chapple, radio my staff, hearding of the sheeple.
+With this home as my chapel, radio my staff, herding of the sheeple.
 Press on for the next key, blow up any and all meek